 15 Steps to Reduce Skin Irritation, Itching and Pain… AND Keep Sets/Sensors On

 A successful strategy to reduce or eliminate site irritation often depends upon the cause of the problem.
-Once you and your child’s health care team (which may include your child’s endocrinologist, diabetes nurse, CDE (Certified Diabetes Educator), dermatologist, allergy specialist, or immunologist, etc) have narrowed down the potential cause(s) of the trouble, there are a number of possible interventions which you can try to deal with the obstacles that get in the way of effective use of an insulin pump, CGM, or Flash glucose monitor.
+Once you and your child’s health care team* have narrowed down the potential cause(s) of the trouble, there are a number of possible interventions which you can try in order to deal with the obstacles that get in the way of effective use of an insulin pump, CGM, or Flash glucose monitor.

 Below are some potential solutions for you to consider, suggested by both experts in the diabetes field, as well as real-life d-tech users.
 You can pick and choose a few steps that are relevant to your individual issue, or you can go whole hog (if you do, it’s best to sequence them in the order presented).
 I would suggest trying new products alone first, to see if they’re tolerated well; if you’re using four applications and have a reaction to one, it will seem as if the whole process failed, when it might actually work if you used only the three products which do not lead to irritation.